Snaseri2001/Robatics-Course/Assignmnet1/Assignment_1.md

 SEND_HELP!
 Is.
 Choosing the topic name, topic message type, and message separator is optional.
 After the alicenode receives the message and decodes it, it prints it and exits.
 Print the topic messages in a terminal using echo and take a screenshot along with the alicenode output at the end of the execution.

+## Results
+The results of the assignment are exist as a png and also we have two packages, named [Bob](https://github.com/Snaseri2001/Robatics-Course/tree/main/Work_Space1/src/bobsim) and [Alice](https://github.com/Snaseri2001/Robatics-Course/tree/main/Work_Space1/src/alicesim).